PHCStanton/QuFLX/replit.md

 - **Oscillator Panes**: Separate synchronized panes for RSI and MACD.
 - **Time Synchronization**: Ensures alignment across all panes.
 - **Dynamic Indicators**: Modal-based configuration with multiple instances.
+- **Indicator Manager**: Positioned at bottom of chart for optimal UX and control accessibility.
+- **Dynamic Rendering**: Automatically detects indicator type (overlay/oscillator) and renders appropriately based on metadata.

 **Design System:**
 - **Color Palette**: Dark theme with base `#10141a`, card backgrounds `#1a1f2e`, borders `#2a2f3e`, and accents like green `#22c55e`.